bentasker/snippets_cli/README.md

-    search [search phrase] - Search globally for any snippet with the phrase in title search [search phrase] lang [language] - Filter search results to only include specified language
+    search [search phrase] - Search globally for any snippet with the phrase in title search [search phrase] lang [language] - Filter search results to only include specified language lang [language] - Output all snippets marked as being written for [language]

 ### Cache Interaction